Carl Hermann Busse: Life

 Busse was born in Lindenstadt near Birnbaum (today Międzychód) in the Prussian Province of Posen (Poznań).
 He received his secondary education in Wągrowiec (German: Wongrowitz).
 From 1893 he lived in Berlin and received a military education.
 In 1894 he studied philology, history, and philosophy at the Humboldt University of Berlin and in 1898 earned a doctorate from the University of Rostock where he wrote a thesis on the poetry of Novalis advised by Wolfgang Golthier.
 Upon graduation, he was active as a freelance author and literary critic in Berlin.
 He was an associate editor of the Deutschen Wochenblatt, a journal for politics, art, and literature, and contributed to Leipzig publisher Velhagen & Klasings Monatsheften.
 Busse was a founding member of the "Cartel of German Lyric Authors".

 The composer Heinrich Kaspar Schmid included a setting Busse's poem "Schöne Nacht" in his Op.
 9 songs of 1903.
 The song premiered on 18 June 1903 at the Munich Odeon in a concert of students from the Academy of Music in Munich with the composer at the piano.
 German composer Luise Schulze-Berghof (1889-1970) also set Busse’s text to music.

 Busse belonged to a circle of writers supported by Ludwig Stollwerck, a Cologne chocolate magnate and entrepreneur.
 They helped design the Stollwerck firm's series of collectable scrapbooks and print albums, "Stollwerck's Sammel-Album".
 Other writers included poet "T. Resa" (Theresa Gröhe, née Pauli-Greiffenberg), zoology professor Paul Matschie, author Hans Eschelbach, journalist Julius Rodenberg, author Joseph von Lauff, novelist Gustav Falke, and the poet Anna Ritter.

 During the World War I in 1916, Busse joined the militia and was decorated with an Iron Cross, Second Class.
 He died in Berlin, in the 1918 flu pandemic.
 Busse was buried in the Friedrichswerderscher Friedhof in Berlin's Kreuzberg district.

 Busse married Paula Sara Jacobsen and had two daughters, Ute and Christine.
-In 1924, his widow rented the ground floor of their house at 25-6 Heidestrasse in Berlin's Steglitz district to Dora Diamant and Franz Kafka under the name "Dr. Kaesboher".
+In 1924, his widow rented the ground floor of their house at 25-6 Heidestrasse in Berlin's Steglitz district to Dora Diamant and Franz Kafka under the name "Dr. Kaesbohrer".
 Heidestrasse was named the "Busseallee" in his honor in 1931.
 In the Nazi period, Paula Busse survived internment at Theresienstadt.

 Busse's brother, Georg Busse-Palma, was also a writer.